How to Grow Parsley: A Comprehensive Guide

 • Nasturtiums: Nasturtiums can attract aphids away from parsley, serving as a sacrificial plant.
 They also help repel whiteflies and other pests.

 • Borage: Borage attracts beneficial insects, such as bees and ladybugs, that help with pollination and pest control.
-It may also improve the overall health and flavor of parsley.
+It may also improve the overall health and flavour of parsley.

 Avoiding Problematic Companions